awsdocs/amazon-redshift-management-guide/doc_source/analyze-workload-performance.md

 # Analyzing workload performance<a name="analyze-workload-performance"></a>

-You can get a detailed view of your workload's performance by looking at the Workload Execution Breakdown chart in the console\.
+You can get a detailed view of your workload's performance by looking at the Workload execution breakdown chart in the console\.
 We build the chart with data provided by the CloudWatch QueryRuntimeBreakdown metric\.
 With this chart, you can see how much time your queries spend in the various processing stages, such as waiting and planning\.

 **Note**
-The Workload Execution Breakdown chart isn't shown for single\-node clusters\.
+The Workload execution breakdown chart isn't shown for single\-node clusters\.

 The following list of metrics describes the various processing stages:
 + `QueryPlanning`: Time spent parsing and optimizing SQL statements\.